-THE INSIDER: Many would describe the upheaval in the education and nonprofit sectors as a tsunami, a perfect storm that has produced massive disruption from which most institutions will be slow to recover.
+The Brand Dame: Many would describe the upheaval in the education and nonprofit sectors as a tsunami, a perfect storm that has produced massive disruption from which most institutions will be slow to recover.
 Your thoughts?

-SENA: Covid-19 was more than a pandemic.
+Sena: Covid-19 was more than a pandemic.
 It was the great equalizer.
 Like the virus, any business with a pre-existing condition is now that much more at risk for extinction or disruption.
 Covid-19 and everything that’s come along with it has permanently disrupted the education and nonprofit sectors.
 Both are now reimagining their models to better meet “consumers where they are.”
 The proliferation of digital and online platforms are certainly driving this shift and propelling digital enablement, but it also points to a shifting mindset of the future consumer and how we must adapt or die.
 I wrote about the importance of digital Darwinism a long time ago here.

 However, I’m confident both sectors will adapt and grow in new ways — through strategic B2B and B2C partnerships as well as adapting to a direct-to-consumer model.

-THE INSIDER: You work with some of the most iconic higher ed and nonprofit clients in the US.
+The Brand Dame: You work with some of the most iconic higher ed and nonprofit clients in the US.
 What are you seeing as we approach the end of this difficult year?
 Pain points?

-SENA: I consider myself to be privileged to serve organizations in their relentless pursuit of progress.
+Sena: I consider myself to be privileged to serve organizations in their relentless pursuit of progress.
 All industries have been disrupted permanently and are facing challenges making “noise online” to connect with their consumers.
 A consumer’s attention has to be captured with that “lightning in a bottle” moment, whether it’s an ad, a product, a video, or any piece of content.